CarlosSac/ai110-module1show-gameglitchinvestigator/reflection.md

 - What did the game look like the first time you ran it?
 - List at least two concrete bugs you noticed at the start
   (for example: "the secret number kept changing" or "the hints were backwards").
+    - Hints keep telling me to go higher when i went to 99 and lower when i typed 100, they seem to be backwards
+    - The history is kept after starting a new game
+    - The game doesnt let me start a new game after winning
+    - The number of attempts is not reset after starting a new game
+    - User can type any number, the program does not limits the input to 0-100
+    - the first attempt is not recorded in the history
+    - normal difficulty gives 7 attempts but easy only gives 5

 ---

 ## 2. How did you use AI as a teammate?

 - Which AI tools did you use on this project (for example: ChatGPT, Gemini, Copilot)?
+  Claude

 - Give one example of an AI suggestion that was correct (including what the AI suggested and how you verified the result).

 - Give one example of an AI suggestion that was incorrect or misleading (including what the AI suggested and how you verified the result).
+  The AI fixed the high and lower problem but added a work around to the string-casting bug in the code instead or pointing out the bug or give possible solutions on the bug.
+The AI also remove everything from the logic utils when moving the logic to the file.

 ---